 In the middle of a revolution

-Leontief was only ten years old when the Russian Revolution started with the replacement of the Czarist regime by a provisional government.
-He lived in Leningrad (present-day St. Petersburg) and, even as an old man, he still remembered how he would play with his friends in the streets, and sometimes bullets would go by.
-He shared vivid memories of incredible hunger, and how his parents would barely eat anything so their son could have more.
-There wasn’t even wood to heat the house.
-"Life at that time was extremely hard", Leontief later said.
+Leontief was only 10 years old when the Russian Revolution began with the replacement of the Czarist regime by a provisional government.
+He lived in Leningrad, present-day St. Petersburg, and, even as an old man, he still remembered playing with his friends in the streets and watching bullets go by.
+He shared vivid memories of insufferable hunger and a home with no heat.

 Get new questions as they launch